 Cessnock Garden Club

-Cessnock City Garden Club will resume on Wednesday, February 8 at the Cessnock Girl Guide Hall at 10am.
+Cessnock City Garden Club meets at the Girl Guide Hall on the second Wednesday of the month at 10am.

 Visitors are welcome to come along and see Toastmasters can help develop confidence, leadership qualities and great communication skills.